-In order to enhance the value and manage the risks of its opportunity in the EEZ, the Company is seeking to farm-out to acknowledged deep water operators and independents.
-A number of companies have visited the dataroom and shown interest.
-Depending on the level of this interest, farm out may occur before or after the acquisition of the 2D and 3D seismic surveys.
+In order to enhance the value and manage the risks of its opportunities in the EEZ, the Company has been seeking a farm-out to one or more acknowledged deep water operators.
+A number of companies have visited the data room, some of which are showing a high level of interest.
+Discussions are on-going with a particularly well-suited exploration and production company.